-- 1) Members who are unable to access medical care through the PEIA Medicare Advantage Plan due to provider limitations are permitted, on a case-by-case basis, to move into PEIA's Special Medicare Plan. - 2) Employees who retire after the beginning of a plan year, and retired employees who become eligible for Medicare during the Plan year.
-PEIA cannot give these members credit for deductibles and out-of-pocket maximum amounts met in the PEIA PPB plan.
-Members enrolled in an HMO when they become Medicareeligible may be transferred to the Special Medicare Plan or may choose to remain with the HMO.
+- 1. Members who are unable to access medical care through the PEIA Medicare Advantage (Humana) Plan due to provider network limitations are permitted, on a case-by-case basis, to move into PEIA's Special Medicare Plan.
+These members may remain in the Special Medicare Plan until adequate provider access becomes available. - 2.
+Medicare-eligible employees who retire after the beginning of a plan year, and retired employees who become eligible for Medicare during the Plan year will be moved to the Special Medicare Plan.
+Retired members who are enrolled in an HMO when they become Medicare-eligible will be transferred to PEIA's Special Medicare Plan.
+These members in the Special Medicare Plan will be moved to PEIA's Medicare Advantage Plan at the beginning of the next plan year (the following January).